-New Zealand’s comprehensive antidiscrimination law, the Human Rights Act of 1993, was amended in 2001 to prohibit discrimination on the basis of a disability.
+New Zealand’s comprehensive anti-discrimination law, the Human Rights Act of 1993, was amended in 2001 to prohibit discrimination on the basis of disability.
 However, accommodations for deaf or hard of hearing people are not addressed specifically.
 This doesn’t sit well with disability advocates in New Zealand.
 They look to a different authority for guidance: the United Nations.

-UN Convention on Rights of Persons with Disabilities (CRPD)
+The United Nations Convention on Rights of Persons with Disabilities (CRPD)

 States Parties shall also take appropriate measures to:…Promote access for persons with disabilities to new information and communications technologies and systems, including the Internet;

 Thus, New Zealand observes the UN’s disability rights standards for making web content accessible to the deaf and hard of hearing.

 Published by the Office for Disability Issues, the New Zealand Disability Strategy is a high-level manifesto on the values of inclusion for disabled Kiwis.
 While it cites objectives for equal access to education, communication, and entertainment, it makes no direct references to video accessibility or transcription.
 This document is aspirational and not legally binding.

 Captioning Working Group (CWG)